-Other, net during the three months ended May 31, 2012 included charges in connection with a patent suit of approximately \$8,400, and losses on forward exchange contracts of approximately \$2,700 incurred in conjunction with the Hirschmann acquisition.
-These charges were partially offset by income recorded related to a favorable settlement received by Klipsch of approximately \$800 during the three months ended May 31, 2012.
+Other, net, during the six months ended August 31, 2012 included charges in connection with a patent suit of approximately \$8,400, and losses on forward exchange contracts of approximately \$2,700 incurred in conjunction with the Hirschmann acquisition and settled during the first quarter of Fiscal 2013.
+These charges were partially offset by income recorded related to a favorable settlement received by Klipsch of approximately \$800 during the first quarter of Fiscal 2013.
+Other, net, for the six months ended